 4. Add an Icon on the Desktop

 If you’re using an online time tracking system, you can add an icon on the desktop that leads straight to the log in page.
-When employees start up their computers in the morning, they will see the icon and remember to click through.
+When employees start up their computers in the morning, they will see the icon and remember to clock in.
 The icon helps to put the task front and center.

 6. Add a Bookmark on the Bookmarks Bar

-If you already have a favorite homepage, you can add a link right underneath the address bar of any browser for quick access.
+If you already have a favorite homepage, you can add a link right underneath the address bar of any browser.
 Type Ctrl D to add a bookmark and then sort it to the bookmarks bar.
 Make the bookmark bar visible by clicking the bookmarks button on your browser and then the selection to view the bookmarks bar.

 7. Tout the Benefits

 Many employees aren’t used to having to track time.
-If they have always written their schedule down on paper, it might be hard to adjust to a time clock system.
-They might appreciate the following benefits:
+If they have always written their schedule down on paper, it might be hard for them to remember to clock in.
+They might appreciate hearing about the following benefits: